Enamel Salt, probably Bilston, South Staffordshire, c.1780

 The vignettes evoke something of the contemporary interest in both Neoclassicism and the picturesque landscape, especially with the appearance of the Pyramid of Cestius, whilst the gilt scrolls reflect a continued fondness for the Rococo taste.

-During the second half of the Eighteenth Century, the Midlands, especially areas around South Staffordshire and Birmingham, were centres for the production of small, metalwork items such as this salt cellar.
+During the second half of the 18th century, the Midlands, especially areas around South Staffordshire and Birmingham, were centres for the production of small, metalwork items such as this salt cellar.

 Condition: Old repairs to the three feet; some fine cracks to the enamel and typical wear to the gilt metal rim.
 The painted scenes are in good order, as is the raised white enamel and gilt scrolls.